 How SEO works and SEO marketing is a mystery to many.
-Some believe it is a waste of time, a dark art that is solely controlled by Google who ranks websites they like most.
+Some believe it is a waste of time, a dark art that is solely controlled by Google ranks websites they like most.
 But that’s not the case.

-Businesses who take the time and energy to focus on their SEO, reap benefits that others can only dream of having.
+Businesses that take the time and energy to focus on their SEO, reap benefits that others can only dream of having.
 After all, who doesn’t want to be number one in Google?
 If you are number one in Google for your chosen targeted keyword, then you will receive 33% of all traffic for that chosen keyword online.
 So that’s 38% of all web traffic heading to your website, freely, for typing in that keyword into a search engine.
 If you had an eCommerce website and you’re number one in Google for your product or service, just think of the revenues this would drive for your business.

 “Content is King.” – Bill Gates